 The Okavango Delta is the largest inland water system/delta in the world.
 It attracts large numbers of wildlife and birds.
-As a result; it is one of the best safaris regions in Botswana and indeed Africa.
+As a result; it is one of the best safari regions in Botswana and indeed Africa.
 An Okavango Delta Safari is, therefore; a must for anyone visiting Botswana.

 Millions of years ago; the Okavango River used to flow into a large inland lake called Lake Makgadikgadi.
 Now Makgadikgadi Pans.
-Tectonic activity and faulting interrupted the flow of the river causing it to backup.
+Tectonic activity and faulting interrupted the flow of the river causing it to back up.
 Forming what is now the Okavango Delta.
 This has created a unique system of waterways that supports a vast array of animal and plant life.
 That would have otherwise been a dry Kalahari savanna.

 The waters are subject to seasonal flooding from the north (Angola).
 It infiltrates the Delta starting in mid-summer in the north and up to six months later in the south.
 During the peak of the flooding; the Delta’s area can expand to over 16,000 square kilometers.
 Shrinking to less than 9,000 square kilometers in the low period.
 As the water travels through the Delta; the wildlife starts to congregate on the edge of the newly flooded areas.
 This obviously affects the seasons for game viewing and activities.
 Have a look at our Best time to visit the Okavango Delta.